-5.5 Sequencing and staging of growth
+5.4 Sequencing and staging of growth

-At a local level the Capacity Assessment outlined which areas signalled for growth are already supported by trunk infrastructure.24 This primarily relates to wastewater networks.
+At a local level the Capacity Assessment outlined which areas signalled for growth are already supported by trunk infrastructure.
+This primarily relates to wastewater networks.
 Infrastructure strategies associated with the recent completed 2018-2028 Long Term Plans have documented the planned infrastructure works scheduled to be completed over the medium and long term to unlock remaining growth areas.
 These integrate and align with structure plans for main towns covering the development phasing associated with the efficient roll-out of infrastructure.

 At a Greater Christchurch level sequencing is important to align with cross-boundary investments, especially those relating to the transport network.
 Collaborative planning undertaken when developing infrastructure strategies and regional land transport plans will be the mechanism to address and resolve any potential misalignment.

 Future growth areas identified in Figure 15 and 16 will require more detailed planning, technical assessments and consultation with landowners to determine more specific staging of development.
-Associated policy wording is proposed to complement a change to the CRPS Map A. This will enable District Plan reviews for Selwyn and Waimakariri Districts to consider areas for future growth necessary for the intended life of such plans but include principles or triggers to establish a robust case for rezoning additional land.
+Existing policies in Chapter 6 of the CRPS already provide clear direction which these detailed planning processes must give effect to, particularly Policies 6.3.2 to 6.3.7.
+They ensure the staging of development considers how to support good urban design, align with infrastructure needs and integrate with existing urban areas.
+Associated policy wording is proposed to complement a change to the CRPS Map A. This will enable District Plan reviews for Selwyn and Waimakariri Districts to, over the medium term, zone and otherwise enable development capacity in accordance with meeting the medium term housing targets incorporated in the CRPS.
+Reviews of targets and the sufficiency of development capacity are part of periodic capacity assessments and enable the CRPS and district plans to remain responsive to demonstrated need.

 All greenfield growth areas within Christchurch City are already zoned.
 Redevelopment is largely not constrained by infrastructure so the location and timing of development will be principally governed by the market.

 The role of the City Council and other influencers is therefore to encourage and support the market to respond to opportunities most likely to support Central City and suburban centre growth and increase the scale and range of housing available close to key public transport routes.